The Algorithmic Sublime: Noise, Memory, and AI

 I'm reminded of Rilke, who said, "For beauty is nothing but the beginning of terror, which we can still barely endure, and while we stand in wonder, it coolly disdains to destroy us."

 What is entropy even?
 It's that Big Bang.
 It is the creation of the universe, but it is also the dissolving of the universe.
 All that has come from the result of this rolling wall of static through the universe that is simultaneously destroying it.
 How do we respond to that?

 Well, one way is to say I will constantly feel the tingling sense of terror at this possibility of simultaneous creation and destruction.
 But only the beginning of that.
 The sublime cannot swallow us completely, nor can all the categories fall away, or else we are left in total disorder.
 We seek only the transcendence that we can still tolerate.
 When we see beauty, it's not murdering us or giving birth to us, but it's somewhere in between, somewhere that nags in either direction.

 That allows us to have that experience at all, because we are terrified if it crosses that threshold.
 We are facing death or our own birth.
 Depending on where you are in the cycle, both are arguably terrifying.
+If everything ordered fell away; we’d lose all sense of ourselves.
+But that also allows us to change or adapt to complexity.
 I'd be terrified to witness my own birth, terrified to confront the reality that strips me of all illusions.
-It involves an ego death — we have to dissolve to become something else, and if we cannot cling even to our own conception of ourselves, then what is there to stand upon?

 But there is also excitement around the birth of new things, so long as they fit into a space of integration rather than destruction.
 So, this, I think, also comes to this deeper level of this navigation of noise—the simultaneous possibilities of that rolling wall of static and entropy.

 How do we react to that fear of death and renewal, all packed into this wall of noise?
 Well, we either hang out there and linger in it, or we close ourselves off.
 We say that we narrow the spectrum.
-But if you want to eradicate death from your life, you also end up eliminating the possibility of real beauty because you're trying not to experience anything that comes close to it.
+AI is a good way of handling the complexity without confronting it, without having to adjust ourselves.
+We cling to order while the navigation of complexity is filtered for us, into the order we are so eager to preserve.

 Death is one of the few universal realities that binds us as humans.
 We are alone in it together, so to speak.
 But perhaps we seek to build a narrower world out of fear.
 We see the label of the tree, or we filter out the tree, and we are unable to really see it, or god forbid, to see other people.
 AI art is excellent for this because it keeps art within a set of narrow parameters.
 There is no real risk of accidentally tripping into the sublime.
 The boundaries are already well-defined.

 To me, this is an essential part of how we navigate noise, how we identify noise, what noise means to us, and how we process that—again, politically, aesthetically, personally, and artistically.
 AI is a mechanism for stabilizing the world according to a prescribed order, but it is an order built from data-mind, not the human aspiration toward growth and freedom.
-So I am wary, I suppose, of consuming the results of algorithmic measurement as a model of the world, or at least, I worry that it is too often, particularly in its commercial and political applications, tightly calibrated toward limits and constraint rather than new sight, or new possibility.

 Q: Compression and the Art of Losing Detail